TaylorEllington/CS636-CPU-Raytracer/README.md

 # Repository Contents:

-3rd-party: contains external libraries used by the c++ homework code
+*3rd-party/* contains external libraries used by the c++ homework code
-assets: holds any meshes, images, textures, etc used by the raytracer
+*assets/* holds any meshes, images, textures, etc used by the raytracer
-class-site: a ruby powered static site displayed on this repository's associated gitlab pages, don't bother with this if you are looking into the raytracer
+*class-site/* a ruby powered static site displayed on this repository's associated gitlab pages, don't bother with this if you are looking into the raytracer
-src: the c++ raytracer you are probably looking for.
+*src* the c++ raytracer you are probably looking for
+CMakeLists.txt - the top level file that runs this projects build system
+gemfile - needed for Jekyll to build the class site
+gemfile.lock - more ruby weirdness for the class site
+README.md - this file

 # Setting up